Class AbstractDelegate<C extends JComponent>

 setHeight

-As a delegate to the underlying component, you can use this method to conveniently set the height of the component.
+You can use this method to set the height of the delegated component in "developer pixel".
+The value you pass to this method will be scaled byUI.scale(int)and then set.
 This method returns the delegate itself, so you can chain calls to this method.
 The size is used by the layout manager to determine the size of the component.See

 Component.setSize(Dimension)for more information.- Parameters:

-height- The height of the component.- Returns:
+height- The height of the component in developer pixels (not scaled for high DPI).- Returns:

 - The delegate itself.